kkots/ggxrd_freecam/README.md

 The `ggxrd_freecam_dll` project builds the dll that's responsible for the freecam functionality.

 The `ggxrd_freecam_patcher` project is cross-platform for Windows and Ubuntu/Linux and patches the GuiltyGearXrd.exe executable so that it launches the mod's overlay DLL on startup.
-This is needed because injector doesn't work on Ubuntu/Linux or to make the game always start with the mod on Windows.
+This is needed to make the game always start with the mod on Windows.

 All applications need to be compiled as 32-bit (x86) projects.
 Open the `.sln` file, which is located in the root of the repository, using Visual Studio (I'm using 2022 Community Edition).
 In the top bar select `Release` and `x86`.